How do people’s perspectives differ, sometimes dramatically, and yet co-exist in a singular shared reality?

 The perception of difference among them arises because in each section one set of figures is hidden.
 The figures are hidden because they exactly correspond to the background color.
 The background color represents differing assumptions.

 Distinction through shared assumptions is useful in parsing out experience in a complex world.
 It’s also the source of separation from other possibilities — personal and cultural experiences of being in ruts.
-Changing this requires reigniting our own capacity to perceive and eventually experience reality as a dynamic, shared, mysteriously held meta-phenomenon.
+Changing this requires reigniting our own capacity to perceive and eventually experience existence as a dynamic, shared, mysteriously held meta-phenomenon.